facebook/react/docs/docs/installation.md

 #### Brunch

-Just add flag `-p` to the command to create an optimized production build.
-For example: `brunch build -p`.
-See more details in [Brunch docs](http://brunch.io/docs/commands) commands section.
+To create an optimized product build with Brunch, just add the `-p` flag to the build command.
+See the [Brunch docs](http://brunch.io/docs/commands) for more details.

 #### Webpack